Write custom SQL

 {{my-control-id}}

-before the control id:
+before the control ID:

 {{#raw my-control-id}}

 If the control is a date range control, see Return output for a specific date range control.
+If the control allows multi-select, see Reference multi-select list parameters.

 Limitations and warnings